boalang/study-template/docs/research/add-query.md

 the `public` key to `false`.
 By default, all submitted jobs will be marked public after submission.

 A query can also indicate if it should be converted to CSV format.
-Most queries probably want to convert to CSV, so you can easily load the data into Pandas for analysis.
+The output of most queries will probably need to be converted to CSV, so you can easily load the data into Pandas for analysis.
 This is indicated by adding a `csv` key.
 The value is either a string listing the output path for the CSV file (stored in `data/csv/`, with the prefix omitted here) or an object listing the `output` path and some optional parameters:

 * `test` (can be repeated)
     * Add a `"column,test"` pair, where the given column keeps consuming the row